yertnek/bowfolios-mobile.github.io/index.md

 The purpose of Milestone 1 is to have a partially working version of BowFolios.

 ### Milestone 2 (In Progress)
 The purpose of Milestone 2 is to improve upon features made in Milestone 1.
-Main goal is to implement backend functionality in current pages and a logout feature.
+Main goal is to implement backend functionality.

 <a name="guide"></a>
 # User Guide